mhulse/kludgy-cli/README.md

 Command Line Interface for [kludgy](https://github.com/mhulse/kludgy).

-While you can read about [Kludgy’s CLI in it’s WIKI](https://github.com/mhulse/kludgy/wiki), here’s how to get this code running on your macOS:
+While you can read about [Kludgy’s API in it’s WIKI](https://github.com/mhulse/kludgy/wiki), here’s how to get Kludgy’s CLI running on your macOS:

 ```bash
 # Install Kludgy’s CLI from GitHub directly: